 Mangoes in general also have very high carbohydrate content and as such, it is in the best interests of a diabetic to avoid them.
 So, make an effort and say NO to ripe mangoes for just one summer.
 It is pretty much doable, right Mommy?

 But there’s no harm in indulging in the unripe ones!
 Have that spicy mango pickle no problem and give us a smile.

 4. Overly ripe bananas

 Bananas are an irreplaceable component of a healthy morning breakfast along with that buttered toast and boiled egg.
-Yeah and I cannot blame you!
-But overly ripe bananas that are bananas having brown spots over them have a wide range of glycemic index values and minimum is 54.
+Yeah, and I cannot blame you!
+But overly ripe bananas that are bananas having brown spots over them have a wide range of glycemic index values and the minimum is 54.

 5. Dried apricots

 Dried apricots may seem all sweet and good but diabetics should really steer clear of dry fruits and most importantly dried apricot.
 The glycemic index of dried apricot is around 53 which is moderately low.
 But the problem lies elsewhere.

 Dried fruits just are devoid of water content which tends to make us eat more of them to feel full and as a result that might significantly increase the blood sugar level and it is particularly dangerous if you have gestational diabetes.